predictus/jobs/README.md

 - Your work will have a positive impact on our user’s daily life
 - We are a growing team of 7 people in Paris, 4 in Lagos
 - We are based in the startup incubator Agoranov in Paris
+- You will travel to Nigeria and other emerging markets to meet with our customers

 If you feel that you are made for this, send us an email at jobs@predictus.io!

+## More about Predictus
+Predictus has been created in September 2017 within the startup studio [Le Studio](https://www.linkedin.com/company/le-studio-vc/).
+Our first market is Nigeria where to date more than 7.000 loans have been disbursed.
+The goal is now to grow this number aggressively and expand our technology to other emerging markets.
+We see ourselves as a data company which use technology to promote financial inclusion.
+We are looking for talented candidates that are looking to make a difference by achieving ambitious goals while working in a pleasant and relaxed environment.